 Dog sunscreen alternatives

-You can protect your dog from harmful UVA/UVB rays with dog-friendly sun protection apparel:
+If your dog can’t wear sunscreen, you can still protect your dog from harmful UVA/UVB rays with dog-friendly sun protection apparel.

 - A lightweight, light-colored t-shirt, modified to fit your dog’s torso

 - A sun shirt or rash guard